 International/Indigenous Course Module

-The Faculty of Arts & Science’s International or Indigenous Course Module Program (ICMs) provides an opportunity for faculty members to incorporate an intensive international or Indigenous experiential module into the framework of existing undergraduate courses.
-ICMs are a great way to combine academic study with a short-term international experience.
-Professors lead ICM trips over the Fall or Winter Reading Week in conjunction with specific courses.
+The Faculty of Arts & Science’s International or Indigenous Course Module Program (IICMs) provides an opportunity for faculty members to incorporate an intensive international or Indigenous experiential module into the framework of existing undergraduate courses.
+IICMs are a great way to combine academic study with a short-term international experience.
+Professors lead IICM trips over the Fall or Winter Reading Week in conjunction with specific courses.
 International opportunities may include partnerships developed with Indigenous nations both within Canadian borders and beyond.

 For more details, including current opportunities, please refer to the information on the Faculty of Arts & Science website.